Rethinking Business Checking: Why It's Time for Banks to Modernize

 - Create stickier relationships by embedding day-to-day tools inside the account

-- Defend against fintech competition like QuickBooks, which are actively pulling business relationships away from the bank
+- Defend against non-bank competition — whether it’s entering from payments, from lending, or from accounting — that is actively pulling business relationships away from the bank

 What if your bank designed a checking experience specifically for them?